The Business Case for SASE: Measuring Its True ROI

 Regulatory fines

-Sizable fines assessed for data breaches suggest that regulators are getting more serious about organizations that don’t properly protect consumer data.
-For example, T-Mobile paid $350 million for a data breach in 2022 that impacted an estimated 77 million of its customers.
+Sizable fines assessed for data breaches suggest that government regulators are getting more serious about organizations that don’t properly protect consumer data.
+For example, Vodaphone GmbH paid $52 million for not properly overseeing contracts drawn up by third-party agencies that caused financial harm to customers, as well as for security deficiencies in the authentication process for their customer online portal.

 Staffing

 Hiring, retaining, and training cybersecurity staff is costly and challenging, especially since economic pressures have led to budget and workforce reductions.
-In the latest ISC2 Cybersecurity workforce study, 67% of respondents indicated they had a staffing shortage this year and almost 60% agree that cybersecurity skills gaps have significantly impacted their ability to secure the organization, putting them at a significant risk.
+In the 2025 ISC2 Cybersecurity workforce study, 63% of respondents indicated they had a staffing shortage and 72% agreed that reducing cybersecurity personnel significantly increases the risk of a data breach.

 Training and upskilling